lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: Brief outage during normal Patch Thursday upgrades
+summary: Service disruption due to infrastructure issues
 env:
   - idfprod
   - idfint
-enabled: false
+enabled: true
 ---

-There is a brief outage due to an upgrade requiring a database migration.

-Apologies for the inconvenience.
-We roll updates every week and endeavour to do no-downtime updates, but sometimes they are unavoidable.
+RSP services are experiencing disruption due to an as-yet unaknowledged Google Cloud services disruption.
+We are monitoring.